ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 For an initial iteration of RealFi DAO, the following capabilities are developed to meet the business need:

+* R-Points represent voting power in the RealFi DAO.
 *

 <!-- In-Scope Features & Capabilities